gravitee-io/gravitee-api-management/docs/management-configuration-portal-theme.md

 The **panel to the left** of the preview allows you to define your design preferences.

 **FULLSCREEN** button makes it easier to edit if you have several screens, the preview opens in a new window.
+`Only if Portal URL is configured in Portal settings.`

 **RESET** action allows you to reset the theme since the last backup.